gvwilson/thirdbit/src/fiction/santas/index.md

 "Come on.
 Let's get you home."

-There were ray gun burns on the walls of the corridor and plastic planks taped down over a hole in floor.
+Ray gun burns stained the walls of the corridor and plastic planks were taped down over a hole in floor.
 "What happened to the crew?"
 Finner asked.

 "Pretty sure some of them got away,"